Otto Bräutigam

 Otto Bräutigam (14 May 1895 – 30 April 1992) was a German diplomat and lawyer who worked for the Auswärtiges Amt (German Foreign Office) and for the Reich Ministry for the Occupied Eastern Territories, which was led by Alfred Rosenberg, in Nazi Germany.
-In that position, Bräutigam was involved in the Holocaust.
+In that position, Bräutigam was involved in the Holocaust, but notably voiced opposition to the Reich's brutal policies in Eastern Europe.
 After World War II, he joined the Auswärtiges Amt of West Germany.

 Early life and career

 Born in Wesel, Bräutigam studied law in 1913 and 1914 at Grenoble, Oxford and Strasbourg.
 He fought in World War I and finished his studies in Münster in 1919.

 In 1920, he joined the Auswärtiges Amt.
 In 1922, he received his doctorate and worked in various German embassies.
 In 1928 Bräutigam was sent to Moscow, where he met Alfred Rosenberg.

 World War II

 According to William L. Shirer's The Rise and Fall of the Third Reich, a 13-page document from Berlin was presented at the Nuremberg Trials that showed that Bräutigam had written several requests to integrate the local factions into the Wehrmacht and to start by avoiding unnecessary cruelty to the local population.
 He had noted:

 Bräutigam's top-secret report to his superiors in the Reichskommissariat Ostland fell on deaf ears.
 Shirer described the report as "daring and exceptional" in which Bräutigam had written:

 Goebbels and Heinrich Himmler welcomed the idea by 1942.
 Pyotr Krasnov and Andrei Shkuro requested permission from Goebbels to fight along with Nazi Germany.
 They had mustered a Cossack force, largely from Soviet prisoners-of-war in German captivity.

 The forces fell under the overall command of Helmuth von Pannwitz.
-The following year, the 1st Cossack Division and Ukrainian Insurgent Army was supported or created.
+The following year, the 1st Cossack Division and Ukrainian Liberation Army were supported or created.
 The Cossack units were formed to fight the Bolsheviks, but Red Army had already taken most of the German-held territory.